The Visible Impact of Women Empowering Women Globally

 Village Banks Improve Women’s Lives

-Results: Since 2008, WIL has funded fifteen Village Banks in Guatemala, Mexico, Nicaragua, South Africa, Ghana, Haiti, Tanzania, The Philippines, Dominican Republic, Kenya, Cambodia and Uganda.
-We are now on to our 16th bank!
+Since 2008, WIL has funded 20 village banks in 16 countries: Guatemala, Mexico, Nicaragua, South Africa, Ghana, Haiti, Tanzania, The Philippines, Dominican Republic, Kenya, Zimbabwe, India, Uganda, Afghanistan, Ecuador and Sierra Leone.
+We add more banks every year!

 How Microfinance Works